 What is Averaging Down?

-In theory, this makes sense because it will allow you to obtain the same asset at a lower price.
-Therefore, you can average down the entry price and in turn, increase the profits when you close out the position.
+In theory, this makes sense because it will allow you to obtain the same asset at a better price.
+Therefore, you can average down or up on the entry price and, in turn, increase the profits when you close out the position.

 Would You Average Down with any Other Business?

 But you recently added a new style of toaster that is going to change how people eat their breakfast.

 Somehow Things Get Worse

-The supplier empathizes with your concerns, so they offer you an additional 20% discount to improve your margins.
-This time you know that things will be better because you can average down on the price you paid for the toaster.
+To help you out, they offer an additional 20% discount to improve your margins.
+This time, you know that things will be better because you can average down on the price you paid for the toaster.

 What would you do at this point?
 Would you average down again?

 2008 Mortgage Crisis – Example of Averaging Down

-Why You Should Only Average Down from a Position of Strength
+Only Average Down from a Position of Strength

-A position of strength means you are buying into dips of a strong trend.
+A position of strength means you are buying into the dips of a strong trend.